 Where does hotel revenue come from?
-Obviously, the main source is room reservations, but a lot of hotels offer additional services, sell tours, rent out meeting rooms for corporate clients, and have bars, restaurants, spas, gift shops, and other additional profit streams -- or points of sale.
+Obviously, the main source is room reservations, but a lot of hotels also sell tours, rent out meeting rooms for corporate clients, and have bars, restaurants, spas, gift shops, and other additional profit streams — or points of sale.

-Guests can make numerous purchases and other transactions on the property and it’s important to have them all accurately processed and synchronized to ensure an effortless checkout resulting in customer satisfaction.
+Guests can make numerous purchases on the property and it’s important to have them all accurately processed and synchronized to ensure an effortless checkout resulting in customer satisfaction.

 In this article, we will talk about how point-of-sale systems help streamline hotel operations, what their main types and functionalities are, and how they are integrated with other hotel management software.